jhpyle/docassemble/_docs/functions.md

 * `last_access_time(include_cron=True)`: returns the last time any user, including the [cron user] if applicable, accessed the session.

+You can also provide a list of privileges you want the method to ignore, using the `exclude_privileges` keyword parameter.
+This can be useful because users can have multiple privileges.

+* `last_access_time(include_privileges='advocate',
+  exclude_privileges=['developer'])`: returns the last time a user who is an `advocate` but not a `developer` accessed the interview.

 The `last_access_time()` function takes an optional keyword argument `timezone`.
 If `timezone` is provided (e.g.,